Healthcare of Ontario Pension Plan

 The Healthcare of Ontario Pension Plan (HOOPP) is a Canadian institutional investor that manages a multi-employer defined pension plan for healthcare workers in Ontario.
 It manages pension investments on behalf of its 460,000 members and 670 participating employers.
 HOOPP invests in a variety of asset classes, including fixed income, public equities, credit, private equity, real estate, and infrastructure.

 As of December 2023, HOOPP's net assets reached C$112.6 billion, making it one of Canada's largest pensions by assets under management.
 HOOPP is headquartered in Toronto, Ontario, Canada, but also operates an office in London, United Kingdom.
 HOOPP is one of Canada's top eight pension funds, nicknamed the "Maple 8" or "Maple Revolutionaries."

+HOOPP has a reputation for applying principles of investment that are intended to be socially responsible (such as avoidance of tobacco and firearms investments), while still maintaining strong returns.
+However, HOOPP has been accused by Danish and Dutch tax authorities of engaging in substantial dividend stripping schemes during the 2010s.
+(HOOPP denied those allegations.)

 History

 HOOPP was founded in 1960 by the Ontario Hospital Association with the participation of 71 hospitals as the Hospitals of Ontario Pension Plan.
 It was originally founded to provide a defined benefit pension plan to hospitals and its workers.

 In 1993, HOOPP became an independent trust, which is its current organizational structure.

 In 2010, HOOPP's name was changed into the present form, the Healthcare of Ontario Pension Plan.

 Starting in 2025, HOOPP plans to allow self-employed Ontario-based doctors to participate in the fund.